If you made any changes in Pure these will be visible here soon.

 Personal Statement

 Abel works as a Research Associate in the Department of Naval Architecture, Ocean & Marine Engineering (NAOME) at the University of Strathclyde.
-He currently works with Professor Feargal Brennan in the development of offshore marine and wind renewables, through the SuperGEN ORE Hub, Ocean REFuel and previously, the LiftWEC project.
+He works with Professor Feargal Brennan and Professor Maurizio Collu in the development of marine renewables, through the SuperGEN ORE Hub and the Ocean REFuel programmes.

 Research Interests